 The 7.3 IPR valve — Injection Pressure Regulator sensor — works together with the high pressure oil pump to "create" oil pressure.

-The ICP - Injection Control Pressure sensor sends the current pressure reading to the PCM which in turn signals the 7.3 IPR to add or reduce pressure.
+The 7.3 Powerstroke ICP — Injection Control Pressure sensor — sends the current pressure reading to the PCM — Powertrain Control Module — which in turn signals the 7.3 IPR to physically add or reduce pressure.

-Ideally, the four of them provide enough oil pressure to the injectors so that when you press on the accelerator, your injectors actuate and your diesel engine gets fuel and the cylinders fire.
+Ideally, the 7.3 IPR, ICP, PCM, and HPOP work together to provide enough oil pressure to the 7.3 injectors so that when you press on the accelerator, your injectors actuate and your diesel engine gets fuel and the cylinders fire.

-So just where is the IP valve located on a 7.3 powerstroke anyway?
+So just where is the IPR valve located on a 7.3 Powerstroke anyway?

 Your 7.3 Powerstroke's IPR is located in the center of the engine compartment, screwed into the lower right rear of your high pressure oil pump—HPOP.
 And the 7.3 HPOP is located under the fuel filter housing.